camposleite/azureauthentication/README.md

 ![Note](images/note.jpg)

-So, you should use your backend to query scopes of type Application, using the app secret.
+So, you should use your back-end to query scopes of type Application, using the app secret.

 #### Querying calendars